-Historic buildings and a seaside setting full of cafes, restaurants and art galleries give Russell a truly romantic quality.
+Historic buildings and a seaside setting full of cafes, restaurants and art galleries gives Russell a truly romantic quality.

-This charming town makes a beautiful base for exploring the Bay of Islands.
+This charming town is the perfect base for exploring the Bay of Islands.

 Russell holds an important place in New Zealand's history, being the country's first sea port, its first European settlement and New Zealand's first capital in nearby Okiato.
 The town's streets retain their original layout and names from 1843, and many of its historic buildings can still be visited today.

 A stroll around the streets will lead you to the Catholic Mission ‘Pompallier’, which is New Zealand’s oldest surviving Roman Catholic building.
 Built in 1841-42, under the direction of architect Louis Perret, it was used as a printery, tannery and storehouse for the French Marist mission.
 Pompallier has undergone extensive award-winning conservation work and is now a working museum where past methods of tanning, printing and bookbinding can be appreciated.

 Another building to admire is Christ Church, the oldest existing church in New Zealand, which still carries musket ball holes from the New Zealand Land Wars.